FoveaTer: Foveated Transformer for Image Classification: Introduction

 \section{Introduction}

-Many mammals, including humans, have evolved a locus (the fovea) in the visual sensory array with increased spatial fidelity and use head and eye movements~\cite{Land_2012, Marshall_2014} to orient such locus to regions and objects of interest.
-The system design allows visual-sensing organisms to accomplish two objectives: fast target detection crucial for survival and savings in the computational cost.
-Computational savings are accomplished by limiting the number of units with high computational costs (i.e., higher spatial resolution processing) to a small spatial region, the fovea.
-Fast target detection is achieved by distributing the remaining computational power across a much larger area in the periphery, with a lower spatial resolution with increasing distance from the center of the fovea.
-Critical to the design is an efficient algorithm to guide through eye movements the high-resolution fovea to regions of interest using the low-resolution periphery~\cite{Hayhoe_2005, Strasburger_2011, Ludwig_2014} and allow optimizing the target detection and scene classification.
-Various computational models were proposed to model the search using foveated visual system~\cite{Yamamoto_1996, prince_2005}.
+Many mammals, including humans, have evolved a locus (the fovea) in the visual sensory array with increased spatial fidelity and use head and eye movements~\citep{Land_2012, Marshall_2014} to orient such locus to regions and objects of interest.
+The system design allows visual-sensing organisms to accomplish two objectives: fast target detection crucial for survival and savings in computational cost.
+Computational savings are accomplished by limiting the number of units with high computational costs (i.e., higher spatial resolution processing) to the fovea's small spatial region.
+Fast target detection is achieved by distributing the remaining computational power across a much larger area in the periphery, with a lower spatial resolution with increasing distance from the fovea.
+Critical to the design is an efficient algorithm to guide through eye movements the high-resolution fovea to regions of interest using the low-resolution periphery~\citep{Hayhoe_2005, Strasburger_2011, Ludwig_2014} and allow optimizing the target detection and scene classification.
+Various computational models were proposed to model the search using foveated visual system~\citep{Yamamoto_1996, prince_2005}.

-Computer vision has evolved from using hand-crafted features to data-driven features in modern CNNs.
-Due to their computational limitations, the objectives of the computer vision systems align well with the human visual system.
-Approaches towards saving computational power can be seen, for example, computer vision systems evolved from using sliding windows to RCNN's~\cite{R-CNN} use of selective search and Faster-RCNN's~\cite{Faster_R-CNN} use of Region Proposal Network (RPN).
-Approaches to exploring the scene can be seen in models like RAM~\cite{RAM_model} where they sequentially process the image and decide what to process next by using the peripheral information.
-Saliency-based models~\cite{Koch_1987, Koch_1998, Itti_2000} try to find the target using low-level features.
+Computer vision has evolved from hand-crafted features to data-driven features in modern CNNs.
+Due to their computational limitations, the objectives of the computer vision systems align well with those of human visual system: to optimize visual detection and recognition with an efficient computational and metabolic footprint.
+Approaches toward saving computational power can be seen; for example, computer vision systems evolved from using sliding windows to RCNN's~\citep{R-CNN} use of selective search and Faster-RCNN's~\citep{Faster_R-CNN} use of Region Proposal Network (RPN).

+A system that mimics human vision by processing the scene with a foveated system and rational eye movements has also been proposed.
+This approach to exploring the scene can be seen in models like RAM~\citep{RAM_model} for recognizing handwritten single-digits or detecting objects~\citep{Akbas_2017} where they sequentially process the image and decide what to process next by using the peripheral information.
+These foveated models approach that of full-resolution models but using a fraction of the computations.
+Foveated systems have also shown to result in more robustness~\citep{poggio_2015, Arturo_2020, ono_2020, poggio_2020} against adversarial attacks.